 Next, you select how you want to finish your rug.
 The options include:

 - Standard tape binding.
-This is a synthetic or cotton tape sewn around the edge of the rug and shows approximately 1/4" on face.
+This is a synthetic or cotton tape sewn around the edge of the rug and shows approximately 1/4" on the face.

 - Hand serging.
 This is where the serging of the rug is completed by hand.
 Normally hand serging shows less of the yarn on the face of the rug.
 Hand serging takes approximately 5 weeks fabrication time if the material is in stock and the order is placed.

 - Machine serging consists of an edge that forms a continuous wrap of yarn around the edges of the rug.

 - Modern edge is a discreet and low profile serged edge with a sleek look.
 This is a great alternative to hand serging.

 - Binding options include fabrics of various widths, compositions, and patterns that frame the perimeter of the rug.

 For all of these finish choices, you get to choose whether to match the prominent background color, the prominent accent color, or another color.

 The Stanton Carpet Create A Rug tool offers visual references, so you understand better what these finish options look like.

 - Mitered Corner Top Stitch - This sample shows a mitered corner.
 The corners are fabricated to resemble the corner of a picture frame with a top (visible) stitch.

 - Folded Corner Top Stitch - This sample shows a folded corner.
 These corners are also known as lapped corners.
 The finishing material is folded over at the corners with a top (visible) stitch.